-Place mint leaves and 1 lime wedge into a sturdy glass.
-Use a muddler to crush the mint and lime to release the mint oils and lime juice.
+- In a medium sturdy glass, add mint leaves and 1 lime wedge.
+Use a muddler to crush the mint and lime, releasing the mint oils and lime juice.

 - Add 2 more lime wedges and the sugar, and muddle again to release the lime juice.
 Do not strain the mixture.

-Fill the glass almost to the top with ice.
-Pour the rum over the ice, and fill the glass with carbonated water.
-Stir, taste, and add more sugar if desired.
-Garnish with the remaining lime wedge.
+- Fill the glass almost to the top with ice.
+Pour rum over ice and add club soda and more sugar to taste if desired.
+Garnish with mint leaves and remaining lime wedge.